South African Activities

 View

-A sunset cruise from Table Bay is a most relaxing affair.
-These cruises typically depart from the Victoria & Alfred Waterfront, with many different vessels available.
-From substantially-sized boats and traditional yachts to catamarans and pirate-themed ships, visitors are spoiled with options to revel in the last light over the Atlantic Ocean.
+A sunset cruise from Table Bay is a relaxing affair.
+Cruises typically depart from the Victoria & Alfred Waterfront, with many vessels available—from larger boats and classic yachts to catamarans and themed ships—so visitors can savor the last light over the Atlantic Ocean.

 Shangana Cultural Village

-Shangana Cultural Village offers guests on a Kruger Park safari or South African tour in Mpumalanga the opportunity to immerse themselves in the local Shangaan culture for an afternoon.
-Interact with the villagers, meet the village "sangoma" or witch doctor and chief and enjoy a lively traditional performance in the chief's "kraal."
+Shangana Cultural Village offers guests on a Kruger Park safari or South African tour in Mpumalanga the opportunity to immerse themselves in local culture for an afternoon.
+Interact with the villagers, meet the village “sangoma” (traditional healer) and chief, and enjoy a lively traditional performance in the chief's “kraal.”

 View

-The West Coast Fossil Park provides an educational adventure ideal for families visiting the West Coast region during a South African tour.
-Hosting numerous remarkable fossils from the Mio-Pliocene age, young archaeologists will delight in learning about an eons-old landscape and the creatures that once roamed it.
+The West Coast Fossil Park provides an educational adventure ideal for families visiting the West Coast region.
+Hosting remarkable fossils from around five million years ago in the late Miocene/early Pliocene, young archaeologists will delight in learning about the ancient landscape and creatures that once roamed it.

-A sunset cruise on the Zambezi River blesses participants with dramatic, fiery African sunsets, occasional wildlife sightings, and a truly memorable location to enjoy a sundowner.
-This safari activity is a favorite amongst visitors to Victoria Falls, and the rolling mists of the Falls are often spotted on the horizon during your languid glide down the river.
+A sunset cruise on the Zambezi River delivers dramatic African sunsets, occasional wildlife sightings, and a memorable setting for a sundowner.
+This favorite activity near Victoria Falls often includes views of the spray on the horizon during your relaxed glide down the river.